MinhNHT31/MinhNHT31/README.md

 -✨I love working on projects that involve Deep Learning and real-time object detection, and I'm particularly interested in applying AI to fields like sports analytics and emotion recognition.

--🌱 Currently, I'm exploring about Computer Vision, especially in CNN models(ResNet, MobileNet, EfficientNet,..)
-YOLO model, U-Net, GANs,...
+-🌱 Currently, I'm exploring about Computer Vision, especially in CNN models (ResNet, MobileNet, EfficientNet,..)
+YOLO model (YOLOv8, YOLOv10), U-Net, GANs,...
 I'm always excited to learn more and collaborate on impactful AI projects.

 -📫 Let’s connect and bring new AI ideas to life!